freva-org/freva-web/README.md

 # Production

-The production environment is based on gunicorn inside a docker and an Apache HTTPD as a reverse proxy in front of it
+The production environment is based on gunicorn inside a docker container

 ```
 docker build -t gunicorn -f Dockerfile .

 # set env for config and mount lustre.
 It should have the same pathnames as on the host system
 docker run -e EVALUATION_SYSTEM_CONFIG_FILE=/path/to/evaluation_system.conf -v /work/ch1187:/work/ch1187 -p 8000:8000 gunicorn

-docker run -v "/path/to/freva-web/docker/production/apache/apache-conf":"/usr/local/apache2/conf/httpd.conf" -v "/path/to//server-cert.crt":"/etc/ssl/certs/server-cert.crt" -v "/path/to/server-key.key":"/etc/ssl/private/server-key.key" -e FREVA_HOST=www-regiklim.dkrz.de -p 80:80 -p 443:443 httpd:2.4
 ```

+It is recommended to use a reverse proxy (e.g. Apache) in front of it.